IntuitionLabs

 Domo

 Overview & Core Features: Domo is a cloud-native BI and data platform designed for enterprise and department use.
-It provides a full-stack solution: data connectors, ETL (via Magic ETL or Python/R integration), data warehousing (Domo’s internal Redshift-like engine), and front-end dashboards.
+It provides a full-stack solution: data connectors, ETL (via Magic ETL or Python/R integration), data warehousing, and front-end dashboards.
 It emphasizes simplicity – users can set up cards (widgets) quickly and share insights across the organization.
-Domo also offers an app ecosystem (“Domo Apps”) and advanced features like data science via built-in Python/R notebooks (Domo’s Appstore and Pythons/R integration).
+Domo now operates on a credit-based consumption model, where you purchase credits upfront and usage consumes credits (1 credit ≈ 1 million rows of data).
+The platform includes Domo AI capabilities, an app ecosystem ("Domo Apps"), workflows and automation, and built-in Python/R notebooks for data science ([20]).

 Deployment Models: Cloud-only.
 Domo is delivered as a fully managed SaaS (multi-tenant) service.
 There is no on-prem version.
 All data and compute reside in Domo’s cloud (hosted on AWS).
 For on-prem data, organizations route it through secure connectors or data pipelines into Domo.